 back to top

-NOTE: If there is evidence of the bowl changing speed when the level of the parts changes, set the drive up to operate in a slightly under tuned situation.
-After tuning and making sure that everything is tight, observe the motion of the parts around the circumference of the feeder bowl.
-See that the parts are flowing up the track evenly from the bottom of feeder to the discharge.
-If there are any notable "dead spots" (stalling of parts on the track), please call us immediately.
-Do not try to change stainless tooling on the bowl.
+how to get paid to review amazon products if there is evidence of the bowl changing speed when the level of the parts changes, set the drive up to operate in a slightly under tuned situation. after tuning and making sure that everything is tight, observe the motion of the parts around the circumference of the feeder bowl. see that the parts are flowing up the track evenly from the bottom of feeder to the discharge. if there are any notable "dead spots" (stalling of parts on the track), please call us immediately. do not try to change stainless tooling on the bowl.

-If you have any questions please call: (317) 489-6808.
-Please have following information ready: Serial No., Model No., Drive No., bowl size, voltage and any other information or observations affecting bowl performance.
+how to get paid to review amazon products please have following information ready: serial no., model no., drive no., bowl size, voltage and any other information or observations affecting bowl performance.

 back to top